johnnyfreeman/winston/README.md

 ##### Salesforce

-Currently only offers links to documentation articles.
-Eventually the ability to search metadata from your org.
+Provides links to documentation articles.
+After enabling the Salesforce package in [options](chrome://extensions/?options=kkojmlcbloeljojhbmkkjgbjkafgcjom) you will be prompted to enter your sandbox credentials so that Winston can provide you links to jump around common areas.

+* `view [sobject] object`: Open properties for an sObject
+* `list [sobject] records`: List records for sObject
+* `new [sobject] record`: New sObject record

 ##### History